Willie169/Android-Non-Root/README.md

 ### Install Tor Browser

-Tor Browser can be installed from Google Play: <https://play.google.com/store/apps/details?id=org.torproject.torbrowser> or the F-Droid repository of the Guardian Project: <https://guardianproject.info/fdroid/repo>.
+Tor Browser can be installed from [Google Play](https://play.google.com/store/apps/details?id=org.torproject.torbrowser) or [the Guardian Project F-Droid repository](https://guardianproject.info/fdroid/repo).
 For the latter, please refer to [F-Droid Repositories](#f-droid-repositories) for more information about how to add a F-Droid repository to your F-Droid client app.

 The Tor Browser for Android is a mobile version of the Tor Browser that utilizes Mozilla Firefox for Android codebase.